ophian/ophian.github.io/_posts/2020-05-28-Serendipity-Styx-3.0.0-released.md

 last_modified_at: 2020-12-25T10:54:00+00:00
 ---

-N° 2020/4 - The new Serendipity Styx 3.0 mayor release.
+N° 2020/4 - The new Serendipity Styx 3.0 major release.

 ### Preamble